hala21-98/calculateproject/README.md

     --This code is built in visual studio  , for 32 bit register.

 # Download
-     To download code , just press on green button with labeled by  code and download it .
+     To download code , just press on green button which labeled by code and download it .